chaowen123/cse15L-lab-report-FA23/lab_report3.md

 * An input that doesn’t induce a failure, as a JUnit test and any associated code

-  **this is the code that does not include a failure I samply change them to compare itself**

 ```
 import static org.junit.Assert.*;
 import org.junit.*;